-You are going to love these tempura vegetables with ginger soy sauce.
-The vegetables are perfectly cooked and coated in total decadence.
+You are going to love these crispy tempura vegetables with ginger soy sauce.
+The vegetables are perfectly cooked and coated in a crispy and tasty batter.

-This batter in this recipe is perfect for veggies - it's light enough that you don't get overwhelmed by batter but thick enough that it stays on the vegetables.
-The vodka and beer add the lightness to this recipe and the wonderful little bubbles.
+The light batter in this recipe is perfect for veggies - it's thin enough that you don't get overwhelmed by batter but thick enough that it stays on the vegetables.
+The vodka and beer add lightness to this recipe, wonderful little bubbles, and a crispy texture.

 Tempura Vegetables